b-fuze/simple-vim/README.md

 set mouse=a
 ```

+Then you should be able to select text and scroll with your mouse like in normal text editors.
+It's also great for resizing windows/splits.

 ## Modes

 Vim has three modes: normal mode (to run commands), insert mode (to type text), and visual mode (to select text, etc)